plumvillage/newsletter/src/en/articles/brother-chan-phap-hai--don-t-cover-over-your-monastic-life-with-bells-and-incense.md

 # date: 17 December 2021
 ---

-*Two years ago, Brother Chân Pháp Hải returned to his homeland Australia to establish our youngest practise centre, Mountain Spring Monastery.
-The editorial team had a chance to interview him about his most precious memories of growing up in Plum Village.
-The following excerpt is a distillation of his experiences, challenges, growing insights, lifesavers, and lessons learned.*
+*Brother Chân Pháp Hải is an elder in the Plum Village tradition.
+In this interview excerpt from the budding Mountain Spring Monastery near Sydney, he shares with his younger monastic siblings his experiences, challenges, growing insights and lifesavers through 25 years of living in the Dharma and the sangha.*

 ## The Spirit of Experimentation in the Early Days of Plum Village

 When I first arrived in 1996 I was touched by the joy and enthusiasm that everybody had, even with the very simple conditions at the time.
 For example, when travelling from Upper Hamlet to New Hamlet, we did not have enough transport, so many of us would sit on the floor in the back of the shopping van, on blankets.

 When I ordained as a novice, the community was small – around 15 brothers – and the majority of us were of a similar age, so we had a lot of energy.
 I remember when we planted the trees and dug out the lotus pond in the middle of Upper Hamlet, Br.
 Pháp Ứng and Br.
 Pháp Hiền (Michael C.) ran jumping into the pond in their short robes, playing in the mud.
 There were many simple joys like that.
 Many trees that now provide shade around Upper Hamlet were planted as small saplings by the brothers on their ordination anniversaries.
 Going through everything together in such a small sangha fostered a sense of closeness.

+{% image "article_photos/brother-chan-phap-hai/scan00012.jpg" %}

 We did not yet have a designated monks’ building.
 The current one was built in 2002.
 We used to live in the *Stone* and *Bamboo buildings*, the *Turtle Lodge* and *Dharma Breeze*, as well as in rooms behind the kitchen.
 During large retreats like the Summer Retreat, the brothers would move out to tents, or consolidate in a few rooms, and some of our sisters as well as the guests would move into our rooms.